opendataexplorer/welcome/README.md

-# Getting Started with Create React App
+# Welcome

+This is the source code for the welcome page.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can work on the development by forking, cloning the repo, and installing dependencies.

 ## Available Scripts